-In order to accomplish long term, successful and environmentally sound control of Culex tarsalis and reduce the risk of WNV exposure, the management of mosquitoes must use not one but all available mosquito control methods and tools.
+To accomplish long term, successful and environmentally sound control of Culex tarsalis and reduce the risk of WNV exposure, the management of mosquitoes must use not one but all available mosquito control methods and tools.
 One such tool is an Integrated Pest Management plan.
 Not only is the development and implementation of an IPM plan now a requirement for the pesticide use permit, evidence has shown that IPMs are a valuable and effective tool for assuring responsible pest control.

-Manitoba Health along with Manitoba Environment and Climate are committed to helping communities achieve greater success in their cost- share programs to prevent WNV infections in an ecologically responsible manner.
-If there are additional questions or concerns, please feel free to contact Manitoba Health and Manitoba Environment and Climate staff listed in Appendix D of this document.
+MHSLTC along with Manitoba Environment and Climate Change are committed to helping communities achieve greater success in their cost-share programs to prevent WNV infections in an ecologically responsible manner.
+If there are additional questions or concerns, please feel free to contact MHSLTC and Manitoba Environment and Climate Change staff listed in Appendix D of this document.